prof3ssorSt3v3/mad9011/docs/deliverables/assignments/midterm.md

 **Instructions:**

 1. Design two sets of buttons (e.g., "Read More" and "Subscribe") each with an alternate state (active & hover).
-2. Use consistent design elements (colors, fonts, shapes, gradients and effects ) that match your website's theme.
+2. Use consistent design elements (colors, fonts, shapes, gradients and effects ) that match your app's theme.
 3. Ensure the buttons are visually distinct in both states, using design cues to communicate their functionality.
 4. Consider the size of your buttons.
 5. Integrate your buttons into the desktop version of your web banner.
 Place them strategically so they complement the banner's design and encourage user interaction.
 Feel free to add text to your banner to help complete the look of your banner.